A minimalist look at the American Southwest, Monument Valley has big rocks, big sky, and…nope. That’s it.

 When you arrive, you’ll find a tiny town with a lodge, camping, outfitters and a few restaurants.
 Some comfy hotels are located nearby.
 The visitor center is open seven days a week.

 - May to September: 8 a.m.-7 p.m.

 - October to April: 8 a.m-4 p.m.

 A 14-mile graded dirt road will show you around most of the major monuments — The Mittens, Three Sisters, John Ford’s Point, Totem Pole, Yei Bi Chai and Ear of the Wind.
 Navajo guides can lead you deeper, into Mystery Valley, Hunts Mesa and more.
 A handful of outfits will show you through the area on horseback, just the way people have been exploring it for hundreds of years.
 Book early for peak season.

 History and Culture

-The earliest people to mark the area were the Anasazi, or Ancestral Puebloans, who settled in around 1200 BCE.
+The earliest people to mark the area were Ancestral Puebloans (formerly referred to as Anasazi), who settled in around 1200 BCE.
 Their art and building structures remain, hinting at an ancient resourcefulness that found promise in a foreboding desert.

 The Navajo culture took root centuries before Spaniards entered the area in 1581, and 250,000 of their descendants still live on the 16-million-acre Navajo Nation.
 Monument Valley is a window into their culture.
 Explore their history, their way of life, their cuisine and their art.
 You can even take a little home in the form of handmade jewelry or a dyed wool rug.